trofi/trofi.github.io.gen/posts/285-Zero-Hydra-Failures-towards-23.05-NixOS-release.md

       make: some variables should be read-only
 ```

-It look slike the only change that could affect `bmake` behaviour is
+It looks like the only change that could affect `bmake` behavior is
 something around read-only variables.
 Before investigating more let's
 try to update `bmake` first: